-How I work as an event photographer before, during and after the conference
+How I work as an event photographer before, during, and after the conference

-Before the event: Preparation and expectation setting
+Before the event: Preparation and aligning expectations

-We review practical matters such as:
+We will go through practical matters such as:

 • Times and locations

-• Admission requirements and program
+• Accessibility and program

 During the event: Discreet presence and flexible coverage